MontiCore/EmbeddedMontiArc/README.md

 ## Sample projects:

-[EMAM2Carla](https://git.rwth-aachen.de/monticore/EmbeddedMontiArc/applications/carlacomponents/tree/master/EMAM2Carla) is a project where a bumperbot controls a car in the carla-simulator.
+[Bumpbot](Bumpbot) is a project where a bumperbot controls a car in the carla-simulator.
-[Autopilot](https://git.rwth-aachen.de/monticore/EmbeddedMontiArc/applications/carlacomponents/tree/autopilot-wrapper_experiments) contains code to reuse an autopilot for steering a car in carla.
+[Autopilot](Autopilot) contains code to reuse an autopilot for steering a car in carla.